The recent unearthing of a 1,500-year-old burial site in China exposed the skeletons of a couple locked in an embrace.

 The couple’s skeleton was found locked in an embrace of tender love and while the faces have long been gone, a look at the embraced skeletons will give you a sense of love and peace that true love brings.

 Burials of love must be abundant.
 However, evidence of direct materialization of love in burials (such as Taj Mahal) has been rare, and rarer in skeletal forms.

-Stories of Romeo and Juliet, Laila and Majnu or Heer and Ranjha are popular and these tragic love stories depict an eternal love that is achieved as the lovers are killed or commits suicide to stay together as spirits.
+Stories of Romeo and Juliet, Laila and Majnu, or Heer and Ranjha are popular and these tragic love stories depict an eternal love that is achieved as the lovers are killed or commit suicide to stay together as spirits.
 The couple found by archeologists does symbolize a similar story of a Chinese couple.

 The skeletons were found holding each other, with the woman having her head resting on the man’s chest and the man leaning his head on the woman’s head.
 This is an unusual position because cultures where burials are customary to have certain rules with regard to the position of the body of the departed.
 This was a way to symbolize the person’s character when alive.

 The unusual burial of the couple hints at a love that transcended all other feelings.
 But on closer inspection and further studies that were conducted, many facets about the embraced couple have come out.

 The findings of archaeologists